 QTP scripts can execute only if the objects are present in the Object Repository.
-If the descriptions of the Objects are created using Descriptive programming when testers want to perform an operation on an object that is not present in the object repository.
+The descriptions of the Objects are created using Descriptive programming −

 When objects in the application are very dynamic in nature.